Capital City Speedway: Monster Jam

-Since 2006, in the first couple weeks on September, Capital City Speedway hosts Monster Jam.
-It consists of increased laps and payouts for each racing series, but for the ACT Late Models, in includes a 100 lap feature race and a $2000.00 payout.
-Following the 100 Lap Race is an Enduro Race, the fun and messy Trailer Race and Monster trucks Brutis and Avenger seen on Speed TV's Monster Jam show.
+Since 2006, Capital City Speedway has hosted Monster Jam in the first weeks of September.
+The event consists of increased laps and payouts for each racing series.
+For the ACT Late Models, this includes a 100-lap feature race and a $2000 payout.
+Following the 100-lap race are an enduro race, the fan-favourite trailer race and appearances by monster trucks Brutis and Avenger, as seen on Speed TV's Monster Jam show.

 In 2009, due to only 8 late models showing up, the 100 lap race was moved down to three 25 lap races and used a points system to see who'd win.